Dynatrace/dynatrace-automation-tools/docs/Site-Reliability-Guardian/SRGAutomation-initial-setup.md

 ## Create a Dynatrace Workflow

-Create a Dynatrace Workflow that includes the Site Reliability Guardian application as a step and it's trigger based on the following Biz Event:
+Create a Dynatrace Workflow that includes the Site Reliability Guardian application as a step and is triggered based on the following Biz Event:

 ```
 type == "com.dynatrace.event.srg.evaluation.triggered.v1" AND appname=="appnamehere"
 ```

+You will need to replace `appnamehere` with the value that you configured on step 3.

 <img src="./assets/workflow-filter.png"  width="675" height="400">